sherrymax/acs-examples/acs-edit-in-share-using-MSOffice-365-Desktop/readme.md

-#### This article details the steps required to configure Edit in Microsoft Office 365 for Alfesco Share
+#### This article details the steps required to configure Edit in Microsoft Office 365 (Desktop Version) for Alfesco Share

 ### Use-Case / Requirement
-The Alfresco system should let users edit Office documents in Share using MS Office 365.
+The Alfresco system should let users edit Office documents in Share using MS Office 365 (Desktop Version).

 ### Prerequisites to run this demo end-2-end